 When it comes to wellbeing, other people matter.
 Good relationships – with our family, friends and the wider community – are important for our wellbeing.

 While it appears that COVID-19 is going to be a feature of our lives for the foreseeable future, we need to learn to live with it and manage the risk to ourselves and others.
 While no situation is risk free, there are actions we can take to protect ourselves and others around us, see the guidance on the UK Government website.
-If you are worried about returning to a more ‘normal’ life, there is information on the NHS website on how to cope with anxiety about coming out of lockdown.
+If you are worried about returning to a more ‘normal’ life, there is information on the Every Mind Matters website on how to cope with anxiety about getting "back to normal".

 Spending time and connecting with people is important, as our relationships affect both our physical health and mental wellbeing.